Terry Fields: Early life and activism

 Fields was born in Bootle, north of Liverpool, the son of a dockworker.
-Educated at the Major Street County Secondary School and at De La Salle Grammar School in Liverpool, Fields then spent two years on National Service in the Royal Army Medical Corps, an experience that he later claimed had radicalised him.
+Educated at the Major Street County Secondary School and De La Salle Grammar School in Liverpool, Fields then spent two years on National Service in the Royal Army Medical Corps, an experience that he later claimed had radicalised him.
 Despite eye problems (which caused him to wear dark glasses), he became a fireman and later a Fire Brigades Union activist.

 Fields joined the Labour Party in 1968.
-He was active in the Fire Brigades Union's national 1977–78 strike and shortly afterwards he joined the Militant group.
+He was active in the Fire Brigades Union's national 1977–78 strike and shortly afterward he joined the Militant group.
 At the Labour Party's special conference in 1980 on the question of how to elect the Labour leader, Fields spoke before Denis Healey and said: "We need coordinated action by the whole of our class to get the Tories out, and the democracy that is being pumped out in the capitalist press is their democracy, not ours.
-We will found a new democracy when we have created a socialist state in this country. ...
+We will find a new democracy when we have created a socialist state in this country...
 To the weak-hearted, the traitors and cowards I say: 'Get out of our movement.
 There is no place for you.
-Cross the House of Commons.'"
+Cross the House of Commons."